 - Fermain Valley Hotel – secluded and peaceful, with great facilities, yet only 5 minutes from St Peter Port

-Things to See and Do
+Things to See and Do In Jersey vs Guernsey

 Attractions in Jersey

-If you love exploring hidden gems, a walk along the seabed as the tide goes out – to Seymour Tower – is an unmissable experience.
-You’ll also love taking a RIB trip to Les Ecrehous reef, to spot seals and dolphins – the ultimate way to blow the cobwebs away.
+If you love exploring hidden gems, a brisk walk along the seabed as the tide goes out – to Seymour Tower – is an unmissable experience.
+You’ll also love taking a RIB trip to Les Ecrehous reef to spot seals and dolphins – the ultimate way to blow the cobwebs away.

 Jersey also has great museums to explore, the quaintest ancient granite churches and a network of “green lanes” in the countryside, where the speed limit is just 15mph, making them perfect for a leisurely cycle ride.

-Then, there’s the stunning little harbour at St Aubin – the best thing to do there is take a stroll then dine at one of the great waterfront restaurants to watch the tide as it rises and falls.
+Then, there’s the stunning little harbour at St Aubin – the best thing to do there is take a stroll and then dine at one of the great waterfront restaurants to watch the tide as it rises and falls.

 Attractions in Guernsey